🌐 localtileserver#

 leafmap and geemap: use localtileserver for visualizing large raster images in a Jupyter-based geospatial mapping application

-streamlit-geospatial: uses localtileserver’s flask-based remote tile server for viewing image tiles
+streamlit-geospatial: uses localtileserver’s remote tile server for viewing image tiles

 remotetileserver: uses the core flask application to spin up a production ready tile server